UwUClub/R-Type/doc/RFC.md

 - `ENEMY_SHOOT`
    - value: `7`
    - payload:
-      - id of the entity who shoots
+      - Id of the entity who shoots

 If packet type is `-1`, then it's a reception aknowledgment.
 Its uuid property is the one of the received packet.
 Its payload is empty.

 The first packet sent by a client to its server **must** be of type `CONNECT`.
 Otherwise, the server will not listen to any of its packets.

+When a client connects he server must:
+   - send `PLAYER_SPAWN` packets to the connecting client, for each player already present in the server
+   - send `ENEMY_SPAWN` packets to the connecting client, for each enemy already present in the server

-### 2.3 Reception Aknowledgment
+### 2.3.
+Reception Aknowledgment

 A client or server receiving a packet whose type is `>= 0` must send back an aknowledgment packet (type `-1`).
 With the received packet uuid as uuid.